What is the smallest order I can place?

 Additionally, depending on the volume and prices of orders on the order book at the time when a market order is posted, the market order may fill at a price less favorable than the most recent trade price (this is called slippage).

-My order did not execute
+Order did not execute

 Sometimes orders may not get filled because of the limit price you chose.
 If your order is a limit order, it will only fill at the specified price or a better price.
 For example, if in your limit order you've specified a price to buy a contract that is less than the best bid, your buy order will not execute unless the market moves and the price becomes marketable.

-There’s an order missing from my order history
+Order missing from order history

 Please contact us to help get this sorted out.

-I couldn’t place an order due to position limits
+Can't place an order due to position limits

 If you believe you qualify for a higher position limit, please contact us and provide updated income and net worth values.